 This is usually, as well as the budget, the main concern when choosing a camera lens.
 Indeed, after having understood all the technical photographic terms, mentioned in the first (long) paragraph, you must ask yourself the question, what do I want to take a photo of?

-This will be the main consideration when determining the choice of your lens.
+This will be the main element that will determine the choice of your lens.

 - Would you like to take portrait photos?